| cmake | ||

 - GameServer: Hosts the actual room logic and relay.

-By default, an HTTP server is also available to provide a web-based dashboard for monitoring connections and server load.
+By default, an HTTP server is also available on port 5088 to provide a web-based dashboard for monitoring connections and server load.

 Usage